Meet Carolina Alumni

 “I cannot imagine a better experience than the one I had at the graduate program at UNC.
 The generosity of faculty, graduate students, and staff showed me the best qualities of academic life and shaped my identity as a committed scholar.
 The teachings inside and outside of the classroom demonstrated the ways in which academic work can be rigorous, methodologically plural, politically relevant, and collaborative.
 Faculty and graduate students collaborated in research and in teaching, producing an environment that was conducive for discovering not only co-authors but also life-long friends.”

-Kevin K. Banda (Ph.D., 2013, assistant professor, University of Nevada, Reno).
+Kevin Banda is an Adjunct Associate Professor in the Department of Political Science at Texas Tech University.
 His research focuses broadly on public opinion, campaigns, elections, and political communication in the American context.
 More specifically, his work centers on candidate interaction, the effects of cue taking in attitude formation, and campaign advertising.
 His research has been published inPublic Opinion Quarterly, State Politics & Policy Quarterly, and Politics, Groups, and Identities.

 “I thoroughly enjoyed my time at UNC.
 The department as a whole offered me a stimulating intellectual environment and several faculty members provided me with a good deal of mentorship while guiding me through the program.
 My research and understanding of the discipline as a whole were improved by the presence of various working groups and speaker series.
 Additionally, I met several of my best friends, many of whom have become coauthors, during my time in graduate school at UNC.
 The program at UNC was the right fit for me.
 I cannot imagine enjoying equal success had I gone anywhere else.”